Jenny Hocking: Early life and education

-Jenny Hocking is the daughter of Frederick Hocking, a psychiatrist with a significant practice treating survivors of long-term trauma, many of whom were Holocaust survivors, and Barbara Hocking, the first barrister briefed in the Mabo case.
+Hocking is the daughter of Frederick Hocking, a psychiatrist with a significant practice treating survivors of long-term trauma, many of whom were Holocaust survivors, and Barbara Hocking, the first barrister briefed in the Mabo case.
 She was born in Melbourne, Victoria, in 1954 and attended Lauriston Girls' School and then Monash University, where she graduated with both a Bachelor of Science and subsequently a Bachelor of Economics.

 Hocking was particularly influenced at Monash University by Professor Ian Ward, a noted economic historian.
 After graduating from Monash University in the late 1970s she worked as a printer for the underground Walker Press in Collingwood printing large format colour posters, political pamphlets, newsletters and booklets.

 In 1977 Hocking met her partner, Daryl Dellora, a documentary filmmaker.
 Together they formed the film production company Film Art Doco, and have co-scripted several award-winning documentaries including Against the Innocent (1988) and Mr Neal is Entitled to be an Agitator (1991).
 The latter, dealing with the former High Court justice and Attorney-General Lionel Murphy, has been screened on ABC television.

-Hocking holds a Doctor of Philosophy from the University of Sydney, which examined the establishment of Australia's counter terrorism framework and was published as Beyond Terrorism: The Development of the Australian Security State in 1993.
+Hocking holds a Doctor of Philosophy degree from the University of Sydney.
+Her thesis examined the establishment of Australia's counter-terrorism framework and was published as Beyond Terrorism: The Development of the Australian Security State in 1993.

+In the early 1980s while still a graduate student, Hocking began what is now an extensive publications record.
+Her work appeared in a range of outlets including the Friends of the Earth magazine Chain Reaction, Australian Society, Media Information Australia, and the leading Australian political science journal, Politics.
+Her work also appeared at this time in the Communist Party's weekly newspaper Tribune and monthly journal Australian Left Review.
+Her early work focused on the Australian security apparatus.
+She has argued that the allegations of espionage against David Combe in the Combe–Ivanov affair of 1983 were fabricated by ASIO in response to Combe's attempts to reveal CIA involvement in the Whitlam dismissal in 1975.
+Hocking has also argued that the Sydney Hilton Hotel bombing of 1978 was a false flag operation by ASIO, which sought to justify its existence in the face of possible budget cuts.
+She was interviewed for Dellora's 1994 documentary Conspiracy, which screened on ABC TV.